- Choose your path

 Command line

-First, you will need an OpenAI key.
-Then, clone and run the Akka SDK project:
+After meeting the prerequisites, clone and run the Akka SDK project:

-git clone https://github.com/akka-samples/travel-agent.git
+git clone https://github.com/akka-samples/helloworld-agent.git

-cd travel-agent
+cd helloworld-agent

 export OPENAI_API_KEY='key here'